WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 By default both `JsonRpcUser` and `JsonRpcPassword` are empty `""`, which means that `Anonymous` requests are allowed.
 On the other hand, if `JsonRpcUser` and `JsonRpcPassword` are not empty it means that the requester has to provide the right credentials, otherwise he will get a http status code 401 (Unauthorized).

+Then start Wasabi Wallet either in the GUI or [headless daemon](/using-wasabi/Daemon.md).
+Now you can use the following RPC commands to interact with your wallet, instead of the GUI.

 # Available methods